jproject-fr/formation-drupal-mars-2023/README.md

 If you want to change the default local port, for 8080 for instance, make the following change `PROJECT_PORT=8080`
 * Create the docker containers for the project: `make`
+* Run `make all-permissions` to avoid permissions issues
 * Use composer to manage all dependencies: `make composer install` This step might last long, please be patient.
-If you encounter permissions issues during the composer install, run `make all-permissions`, then re-run `make composer install`
 * RUN `make init` to install Drupal with your configuration.
 * RUN `make website` to launch your website.